majidmade/majidmade.com/README.md

-adding some spice to majidmade.com and/or an excuse to play around with react-spring
+adding some spice to majidmade.com and/or an excuse to play around with some new libraries